-Libertex, part of the Forex Club International Group (‘the Group’), is one of the pioneers of the online trading industry, having launched operations in 1997.
+Libertex, part of the Libertex Group (‘the Group’), is one of the pioneers of the online trading industry, having launched operations in 1997.

 One of the group’s major benefits is that it offers the ability to trade over 213 assets in financial markets, namely CFDs on Forex, commodities, indices, stocks, cryptocurrencies and ETFs.

-As a market maker broker, Libertex serves over 2.2 million clients from 110 countries across the globe, covers 27 countries and employs more than 700 people.
+As a market maker broker, Libertex Group serves over 2.2 million clients from 110 countries across the globe, covers 27 countries and employs more than 700 people.
 Astonishingly, more than 10 of their clients have become USD millionaires while using their trading services.

 The Group was initially founded in Russia and today has its headquarters in St. Vincent and the Grenadines.
-Indication Investments Ltd, which is the parent company of the brand Libertex, has its headquarters in Limassol, Cyprus, as well as offices in Belarus, Russia, Asia and Europe.
+Indication Investments Ltd is a regulated entity under the Libertex brand and has its headquarters in Limassol, Cyprus, as well as offices in Belarus, Russia, Asia and Europe.

 Libertex ranks highly in the preferences of traders worldwide thanks to their particular pricing model, which is based only on commissions, and the reliable trading platforms they provide.

-Libertex is regulated by CySEC and FSCA.
+The Libertex brand is operated by the CySEC and FSCA regulated entities.
 Their services rely on the MetaTrader platforms from MetaQuotes Software Corporation as well as their own proprietary trading platform called Libertex.

 Over their two decades’ long existence, Libertex has forged a brilliant reputation among global brokers, which is highlighted by over 100 awards won by the group and 30 by Libertex alone.
 These awards include “Best Trading Platform 2020” and “Best FX Broker Europe 2020”, both chosen by Forex Awards.